 #10 Don’t Blind Away your stack

-Once your stack in under 10 Big Blinds you are approaching the danger zone.
+Once your stack is under 10 Big Blinds you are approaching the danger zone.
 You need to be looking to get your stack in if the right opportunity appears.
 You should be looking to steal some pots and take advantage of the blind when you can.
 Make sure you take into consideration how many players are left to act before you go allin.
 Taking advantage of tighter players is a must at this point.
-Do not be scared to go all in
+Do not be scared to go all in.

 Bonus Tip – Patience

 The key to winning a poker tournament is Patience.
-A poker tournament is a marathon not a sprint and unlike a ring game you can’t just simple buy back in and continue.
+A poker tournament is a marathon not a sprint and unlike a ring game you can’t just simply buy back in and continue.
 Hand selection is key and making sure you don’t get frustrated by a lack of cards at a key time and just go with any hand is very important.

 Common mistake is well it is the best hand I have had and losing their stack to a much better hand.
 Try to avoid this and remember that the cards will come but don’t be afraid to take an opportunity if it presents itself.